Brandeis Precollege Online Program

 - Suitable for high school students ages 13 and up — so you can start exploring your interests early on

 - Experience what it’s like to take a course designed by Brandeis University faculty while you’re still in high school

-- Lectures by professors are delivered through videos so that you can tune in whenever your schedule allows — the ultimate in flexibility
+- Lessons by professors are delivered through videos so that you can tune in whenever your schedule allows — the ultimate in flexibility

 - Work with University mentors in live sessions to get the most out of your studies